 Individuals who make large contributions to the organization are automatically considered members.
 For example, if you sponsor a RLC booth at a local or state Republican Party function and the booth cost is $250, you are automatically enrolled as a RLC member as long as your name is forwarded to our Treasurer.

 Please visit our “Ways to Give” page for additional donation options.

-Most states have RLC chapters or contacts.
-Our chapter development has greatly expanded since 2005; we now have contacts in nearly all 50 states.
 Visit the State Chapters section of our website to contact your state contact.

 If you would like to help Charter a state organization, you will need a copy of the State Charter Application and Sample By-Laws.
 The Charter Guide available at our site provides useful information about forming a RLC affiliate.

 For additional information, please contact the appropriate Regional Director listed on the web site.
 He or she will help you get started to organize a chapter if your state has none or put you in touch with the state officers.